Geemarn/NYSC-clone-app/README.md

-A database archive system using pertitioning and scheduling technique using MONGODB
+A database archive system using pertitioning and scheduling technique....
+MONGODB